Cover Image

 Big Trouble for Amazon - Estimated App Downloads in the US from Amazon, SHEIN and Temu (Source: appfigures)

-Amazon's U.S. app downloads have declined since their peak in 2022, as Temu and Shein have surged ahead, with Temu now consistently outperforming Amazon in weekly downloads.
+Amazon’s US app downloads have declined since their peak in 2022, as Temu and Shein have surged ahead, with Temu now consistently outperforming Amazon in weekly downloads.

 Their direct-to-consumer models, combined with aggressive pricing and smart supply chain strategies, have enabled them to disrupt traditional retail and expand worldwide.
 Alongside AliExpress and TikTok Shop, these platforms drive China’s cross-border e-commerce boom.
 By delivering cheaper products and responding fast to new trends, they are actively seizing market share long dominated by Amazon.